Krozark/Ambiance-voice-assistant/README.md

-# Ambience-voice-assistent
+# Ambiance-voice-assistant
-The aim of this project is to create a assistent that auto trigger ambienc change controling by voice
+The aim of this project is to create a assistant that auto trigger ambiance change controlling by voice